-The voters’ approval of Measure B grants the Airport Authority the right to build a replacement terminal on the B-6 Adjacent Property or any other Airport-zoned property and changes the Airport Authority Commission’s voting rules to give Burbank Commissioners “supermajority” voting rights, allowing Burbank to control the future of the Airport.
+Measure B gives the Airport Authority the right to build a replacement passenger terminal on the Adjacent Property, the 49-acre B-6 site, and changes the Airport Authority Commission’s voting rules to give Burbank Commissioners “supermajority” voting rights, allowing Burbank to control the future of the Airport.

 The replacement terminal will have the following basic characteristics: